 Classes consist of two Scholars from the Army, Navy and Air Force for a total of six annually.

 The Olmsted Scholar Program is expanded to nine Scholars annually, adding an additional Scholar from ROTC from each military branch.

 Colonel Bill McKeever (OSC ’75) attends the University of Belgrade, Yugoslavia, becoming the first Scholar sent behind the Iron Curtain.

-Commander Caryl Buck (OSC ’79) becomes the first female Olmsted Scholar, begins her studies at the University of Innsbruck, Austria.
+Commander Caryl Buck (OSC ’79) becomes the first woman selected as an Olmsted Scholar and begins her studies at the University of Innsbruck, Austria.